hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 The `quota-v2` command is a very useful summary of your storage usage and your storage limits.
 However, it comes with two caveats:

-1) It is O2-specific.
+1) **It is O2-specific**.
 This command is something that the folks at HMS-RC have written to help us.
 If you are on other clusters, they may have a similar command or they may not, however it will almost certainly look different than this.
 If you plan on working on other computing clusters, then this command will not likely be very exportable.

 2) It only gives the user a broad overview of how their disk usage allocation is being used.
 If you want to dig further into which directories/files within a given directory are taking up the most space then we will need to use a different command.

 The `du` command stands for "disk usage" and it will traverse the directories and subdirectories of the directory that you are currently using located in and tell you the files sizes of the files.
 This command on it's own has two drawbacks:

 1) If you are within a directory that has large file system underneath it, it maybe take a while to run and it will be telling you the size (in bytes) of thousands of files, which will be difficult to sort through.

 2) It is telling you the size in bytes, which is not always the most intuitative way to visualize data sizes

 Fortunately, there are a few options within the `du` command that are extremely useful:

 - `-h` This option makes the file sizes "human-readable".
 In others word, it will tell you the sizes of the files in kB, Mb, GB, TB, etc.
 - Limiting the scope of your `du` output
   - `--max-depth=1` This option will look within each file and directory of the given directory and summarize the total space for those files and/or directories (and its subdirectories).
 You can increase the integer to `--max-depth=2` or `--max-depth=3` if you would like the summary to traverse subdirectories deeper.
   - `-s` This option will summarize the size of the given directory

 Let's go ahead and try this a bit and look at the size usage of our current scratch directory: